 As Seton Hall establishes its brand new medical school this year, this bill simultaneously creates inhospitable economic realities for physicians.
 A report just last week from WalletHub found that New Jersey currently ranks as the worst state for doctors to practice in the United States.
 Putting the screws to physicians with A2039/S485 will only further deter future graduating doctors from building their careers in New Jersey, not to mention the countless potential jobs that will never be created to support these doctors.

 With all that said, New Jersey consumers still deserve protection from surprise medical bills, so where should we turn?
 The state’s medical organizations all agree that New York should serve as an appropriate bellwether.
 Another high cost-of-living state like New Jersey, New York passed a bill into law in 2016 that protects both consumers from surprise bills and preserves its independent doctors and their thousands of employees.
 The key difference in New York’s law is that its arbitration model for fee disputes between physicians and insurers is directly linked to the FAIR Health fee schedule.
 FAIR Health is a nationally-recognized, independent benchmarking service that has already been adopted by several other states, including New York and Connecticut with good results.

 Fortunately, New Jersey’s politicians still have time to protect access to care for millions of New Jerseyans and protect the jobs of countless middle-class employees by implementing the FAIR Health amendment to the A-2039/S-485 arbitration process.
 The futures of healthcare in New Jersey — and thousands of middle-class jobs — depend on it.

-Peter DeNoble is the president of the New Jersey Doctor-Patient Alliance and an orthopaedic upper-extremity surgeon in Wayne.
+Peter DeNoble is the president of the New Jersey Doctor-Patient Alliance and an orthopedic upper-extremity surgeon in Wayne.